 Better Business Bureau

-The Better Business Bureau (BBB) is an independent organization that offers information about businesses and charities to the public.
 Though the organization doesn’t have any legal power, it alerts the public about fraud and works closely with law enforcement agencies to provide information on potential fraud.

-For these reasons, people trust the information they get from the BBB.
-You can claim your listing and update your contact information.
 While anyone can be listed here, you need to be a BBB-accredited business to build a more comprehensive business profile and improve visibility on the site.

 Bing Places for Business

-While Bing isn’t as popular as Google in terms of the number of users, it’s still a top search engines in the U.S. For this reason, it’s worthwhile to claim your Bing Places for Business profile and keep your business information up to date.
+While Bing isn’t as popular as Google in terms of the number of users, it’s still a top search engine in the U.S. For this reason, it’s worthwhile to claim your Bing Places for Business profile and keep your business information up to date.

 Chamber of Commerce